Purple. Candy Hearts. I missed the Rainbow Trail.

 Young Angela.

-“It wasn’t me Machille, it was the familiarity."
+“It wasn’t me Machille, it was the

 Richard is behind me pantomiming to Machille the international sign which signifies that I am not funny at all.
 Though I'm not entirely sure what that sign looks like.